 • Attendance code ‘Y’: Unable to attend due to exceptional circumstances – not counted in possible attendances.
 Whilst this code is included in the census collection it is not included in possible sessions and is excluded from counts of absences and not included in national attendance statistics

 • Attendance code ‘D’: Dual registered (at another educational establishment) – not counted in possible attendances.
 This code is used for monitoring attendance in systems.
 Whilst this code is included in the census collection it is not included in possible sessions or absence figures

 a) Non-compulsory school age absence – not counted in possible attendances.
 This code is used to record sessions that noncompulsory school age children are not expected to attend.

 b) Not attending in circumstances related to coronavirus (COVID-19) – not counted in possible attendances.
-This category must only be used to record sessions that take place in the 2021 to 2022 academic year where a pupil does not attend because their travel to, or attendance at, school would be:
+This category must only be used to record sessions that take place in this academic year where a pupil does not attend because their travel to, or attendance at, school would be:

 i. contrary to guidance relating to the incidence or transmission of coronavirus (COVID-19) from Public Health England (PHE) and/or the Department of Health and Social Care (DHSC)